 Images of Pityriasis Rosea (9)

-Pityriasis rosea (PR) is a common, non-cancerous (benign) rash that mostly affects the back, chest, and abdomen.
+Pityriasis rosea (PR) is a common rash that most commonly occurs on the back, chest, and abdomen.
 It starts fairly quickly, lasts about 6-8 weeks, and is usually not itchy.

-The cause of pityriasis rosea is not known, though it may be due to infection with an unknown virus.
+The cause of pityriasis rosea is not known, but it may be due to infection with a virus.

 Who's At Risk?

-Pityriasis rosea can occur in people of any age, any race, and either sex, but it is most common in teens and young adults (10-40 years old).
-Pityriasis rosea is uncommon in children younger than 5 years old.
+Pityriasis rosea can occur in people of any age, race / ethnicity, and sex, but it is most common in older children and young adults (aged 10-40 years).
+Pityriasis rosea is uncommon in children younger than 5 years.

 Signs & Symptoms

-he most common locations for pityriasis rosea include:
+he most common locations for pityriasis rosea include the:

 Some children report feeling mildly ill (headache, stuffy nose, muscle aches) for 1-2 weeks before the herald patch forms.
 Additionally, some children have itching with pityriasis rosea.
 Becoming overheated by exercising or taking a hot shower may increase itching or make the rash more apparent.

-Pityriasis rosea is a self-limited condition, meaning that it goes away on its own within 6-8 weeks even without treatment.
-However, the rash often leaves behind patches of lighter (hypopigmented) or darker (hyperpigmented) skin, which are more obvious in darker-skinned people and may take months to return to normal color.
+Pityriasis rosea goes away on its own within 6-8 weeks, even without treatment.
+However, the rash often leaves behind patches of lighter (hypopigmented) or darker (hyperpigmented) skin; these patches are more obvious in darker skin colors and may take months to return to their normal color.

 The herald patch of pityriasis rosea may be mistaken for ringworm (tinea corporis), but over-the-counter antifungal creams do not improve it.
-Similarly, the herald patch may look like eczema, but over-the-counter hydrocortisone creams do not affect it.
-The second, widespread rash of pityriasis rosea will always develop even if the herald patch is treated.
+Similarly, the herald patch may look like eczema, but over-the-counter hydrocortisone creams also do not improve it.

 Itching with pityriasis rosea can sometimes be reduced by: